Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 Who might we share your information with

 We will not share your information with third parties for marketing purposes.
 We are committed to protecting your data and therefore it will never be disclosed or sold to external organisations other than those acting as agents and data processors carrying out work on our behalf.
-Where we enter into a relationship with an external party, any such arrangements will be subject to a formal agreement between Snow-Camp and that organisation to protect the security of your data.
+Where we enter a relationship with an external party, any such arrangements will be subject to a formal agreement between Switch180 and that organisation to protect the security of your data.
 They only act under our instructions and we maintain full responsibility for your data.

-Third Parties Snow-Camp work with:
+Third Parties Switch180 work with:

 How you can access and update your information